“And you will know the truth, and the truth will set you free.” – John 8:32

 There it stayed, only shared with two or three friends for the next 8 years, until I was 21.
 Out of nowhere the truth came bubbling to the surface and exploded from the years of pressure and subconscious effort it had taken to keep it hidden.
 I fell into a deep depression for a year and almost didn’t graduate college.
 But, the good news was that explosion forced me to seek help.
 It forced me to get the counseling I needed but hadn’t wanted at 13.
 It forced me to start telling my story.

 Over the years, through lots of counseling and prayer, and amazing support from my husband, I learned how to own my truth.
 I was able to start sharing with other people what had happened to me.
 The first few times I told my story my hands trembled, my heart raced and I sobbed, barely able to get the words out.
 Then, with each telling it got easier.
 With each telling I healed a little bit more; I took another step towards freedom and forgiveness.
 I began to own my past, not be afraid of it.

-Last year I told my story in the most public forum to-date, this blog.
+Then I told my story in the most public forum I could, this blog.
 To date over 400 people have read that post and because of it I’ve been approached by women who have been molested, or had a sister, a daughter, a grand-daughter who have been there.
-They’ve sought me out eagerly, with a sense of urgency, and whispered this in my ear or sent me private messages, still unable to tell their truth out loud, but wanting so bad to tell someone.
+They’ve sought me out personally, with a sense of urgency, and whispered this in my ear or sent me private messages, still unable to tell their truth out loud, but wanting so bad to tell someone.
 Some women have confided they’ve never told another living soul, others said only a few very close family members knew.
 Yet, they were compelled to tell me because it felt safe.
 I was one of them.
 And I could see the slight unburdening of their soul as they shared with me.

 Let God be your armor and your strength.
 You are not alone and you are loved.